David Kawānanakoa: Personal life

 On January 6, 1902, Kawānanakoa married Abigail Wahiʻikaʻahuʻula Campbell in a Roman Catholic ceremony officiated by Patrick William Riordan, Archbishop of San Francisco at the Occidental Hotel.
 His wife was the eldest daughter of Scots-Irish industrialist James Campbell and Abigail Kuaihelani Maipinepine Bright, who refused to let her daughter marry the prince until he signed a prenuptial agreement.
 Two days prior, his mother-in-law had remarried to Kawānanakoa's former political rival Samuel Parker.
 After their marriage, Abigail assumed the courtesy title of princess.
 Their children were Princess Abigail Kapiʻolani (1903–1961), Prince David Kalākaua (1904–1953), and Princess Lydia Liliʻuokalani (1905–1969).
-His descendants which continues through his daughter Kapiʻolani are recognized by factions of the Hawaiian community as heirs to the Hawaiian throne.
+His descendants which continue through his daughter Kapiʻolani are recognized by factions of the Hawaiian community as heirs to the Hawaiian throne.

 Kawānanakoa converted to Roman Catholicism in 1907, no doubt through the urging of his wife.

 Kawānanakoa died of pneumonia June 2, 1908, in San Francisco.
 After an elaborate funeral, he was buried in the Royal Mausoleum of Hawaii.